JChanceHud/arbitrum-info/README.md

 Starts an Arbitrum transaction aggregator and validator.
 Starts an Arbitrum server on port 8547.
 This server exposes a standard Eth RPC API.
 Transaction costs are executed with a gas price of 0.

-Create an Arbitrum rollup using `deploy_rollup.sh` or supply the following address when asked: `0x3e58DD2f508fa7E30B8E226B6fC42C86fAD3f610`.
+Create an Arbitrum rollup using `npm run deploy:rollup` or supply the following address when asked: `0x3e58DD2f508fa7E30B8E226B6fC42C86fAD3f610`.

 On first launch the following will appear: